Powerful statistical inference for nested data using sufficient summary statistics: Analysis of emergency-braking-related brain activity

 \section{Analysis of emergency-braking-related brain activity}

-We analyzed neuro- and myo-electrical activity of human participants during a simulated driving experiment.
+We analyzed neuro- and myoelectrical activity of human participants during a simulated driving experiment.
 During the experiment, participants had the task to closely follow a computer-controlled lead vehicle.
 This lead vehicle would occasionally slow down abruptly, in which case the participant had to perform an emergency braking.
-The full study is described in \citep{haufe2011eeg}.
+The full study is described in \cite{haufe2011eeg}.
 Brain signals were acquired using 64 EEG electrodes (referenced to an electrode on the nose), while we here only report on the central EEG electrode Cz.
 Muscular activation of the lower right leg was acquired from two electromyographic (EMG) electrodes using a dipolar derivation.
 EEG and EMG Data were recorded from 18 participants in three blocks \`a 45 minutes.
 On average, clean data from 200 emergency situations were obtained from each participant (min: 123, max: 233).
-After filtering and sub-sampling to 100 Hz, the data were aligned relative to the onset of the braking of the lead vehicle as indicated by its brake light.
-For each time point relative to this stimulus, EEG and EMG measurements were contrasted with a sample of identical size that had been obtained from normal driving periods of each participant.
+After filtering and sub-sampling to 100~Hz, the data were aligned (`epoched') relative to the onset of the braking of the lead vehicle as indicated by its brake light.
+For each time point relative to this stimulus, EEG and EMG measurements were contrasted with a sample of identical size that had been obtained from normal driving periods of each participant. {While for the present study only preprocessed and epoched data were used, original raw data are also publicly available\footnote{{\url{http://bnci-horizon-2020.eu/database/data-sets} (\#24)}}.}